sbashkueva/EDA_mobile_apps/README.md

 # The Android App Market on Google Play

+## Project description
+We will compare around ten thousand apps on Google Play across different categories to get a comprehensive data analysis of Android app market.
+We’ll look for insights in the data to understand popularity, pricing models, reviews for different app groups.
+The analysis is conducted using Python and SQLite.

 ## Data description

 Link to the Kaggle dataset: https://www.kaggle.com/datasets/lava18/google-play-store-apps?select=googleplaystore.csv

 The dataset for this project was found on Kaggle and provides information about Android applications on Google Play.
-We will compare around ten thousand apps on Google Play across different categories to get a comprehensive data analysis of Android app market.
-We’ll look for insights in the data to understand popularity, pricing models, reviews for different app groups.

 It consists of two files:
 1. 'googleplaystore.csv' - apps